 The purpose of the Buncombe County Recreation Services Grants Program is to provide funding to qualified organizations within Buncombe County interested in partnering with our Department to carry out our mission through the promotion of recreational fitness, health and wellness initiatives as well as community based activities and capital improvements that increase recreational opportunities for the communities served.
 Grant awards will build momentum for long-term change in the community in alignment with the Buncombe 2025 plan.
 Applications opened late February 2021 with an application deadline March, 26 2021.
 Read more in this article.

 Early Childhood Fund

 The overall goal of the fund is to ensure that every child in Buncombe County has an equal opportunity to thrive during their first 2,000 days including access to quality early childhood education.
 Funding is earmarked to support early care and education for children birth through kindergarten, including infants/toddlers, preschoolers, and pre-kindergarteners.
 Funding will be allocated for projects working toward increasing slots for enrollment, increasing quality, developing/diversifying the early childhood workforce, supporting families, and enhancing the effectiveness of the overall system of early care and education.
-Applications will open Dec.
+Applications opened Dec.
 14, with an application deadline of Feb.
 12, 2021.

 Isaac Coleman Grants

 These grants are targeted investments for organizations working to improve equitable opportunity.
 Our goal with this investment is to rebuild the health, safety, and self-sufficiency in our communities.
 No new applications will be taken for the 2021-2022 grant year.
 In June 2020, the Board of Commissioners approved 3-year grants.
 Funding will be extended for current grantees until June 30, 2023, subject to budget availability and project performance.